 We have incurred net losses each year since inception.
 We do not have any products approved for sale and have never generated any revenue from product sales.
 Historically, we have incurred operating losses as a result of ongoing efforts to develop our drug candidates, including conducting ongoing research and development, preclinical studies and providing general and administrative support for these operations.
-Our net losses were \$5.8 million and \$5.3 million for the three months ended March 31, 2024 and 2023, respectively.
-As of March 31, 2024, we had an accumulated deficit of \$490.1 million, and we do not expect positive cash flows from operations in the foreseeable future.
-Our future viability is dependent on its ability raise additional capital to finance its operations.
+Our net losses were \$5.3 million and \$15.5 million for the three months ended June 30, 2024 and 2023, respectively, and \$11.1 million and \$20.7 million for the six months ended June 30, 2024 and 2023, respectively, and \$11.1 million, and we do not expect positive cash flows from operations in the foreseeable future.
+Our future viability is dependent on its ability to raise additional capital to finance its operations.
 Although we have been successful in raising capital in the past, there is no assurance that we will be successful in obtaining such additional financing.
-If sufficient funds on acceptable terms are not available when needed, we could be further required to significantly reduce its operating or raise additional financing, as needed, may adversely impact our ability to achieve our intended business objectives, or liquidate assets where possible, cease operations or file for bankruptcy protection.
-Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the third quarter of 2025, which will be used to advance UBX1325, therefore, sufficient to fund our operations for a period of at least one year from the date the accompanying Financial Statements are filed with the Securities and Exchange Commission.
+If sufficient funds on acceptable terms are not available when needed, we could be further required to significantly reduce its operating expenses and delay, reduce the scope of, or eliminate one or more of our development programs.
+Failure to manage discretionary spending or raise additional financing, as needed, may adversely impact our ability to achieve our intended business objectives, or liquidate assets where possible, cease operations or file for bankruptcy protection.